-A passionate ambassador of classical music, violinist Monique Mead has established an international presence as a performer, educator, and innovator.
+A passionate ambassador of classical music, violinist Monique Mead has established an international presence as a musician, educator, and innovator.
 Her audience-centered programs draw thousands of new concertgoers annually and create relevance for classical music in the 21st century.

 Carnegie Mellon School of Music

 As Director of Music Entrepreneurship and Assistant Teaching Professor, Monique Mead has developed a curriculum based on experiential learning that fosters student initiatives throughout Pittsburgh's diverse community and provides project-based internships with major arts organizations.
 She collaborates with dedicated administrators and faculty to offer insight to professional life and help students take an innovative approach in crafting unique musical paths.
 She also coaches individual musicians wishing to expand their musical reach.

 From February 13-20, 2021, Monique directs the 5th annual Chamber Music Festival at Rancho la Puerta, just voted the #1 Destination Spa by Travel & Leisure Magazine.
 This season features an all-star cast of musicians including the Gryphon Trio, WindSync, Jon Kimura Parker, and Aloysia Friedmann.
 The week features nightly concerts, and live music in nature settings in addition to a complete wellness program, this offers guests the unique opportunity to dine and interact with top-tier artists in a serene setting.
 To learn more, visit Rancho la Puerta Website.